-45.1 The Operator must notify South Hams District Council, in writing within 48 hours, details of any arrest and release, charge or conviction or caution for an offence, any anti-social behaviour order, or driving disqualification for any period or any receipt of a fixed penalty, imposed whilst their licence is in convictions, cautions or motoring offences imposed on them (or if the Operator is a company or partnership, on any of the directors or partners) during the period of the licence within 7 days of the date of conviction or caution.

-- 45.2 The licence holder must notify South Hams District Council, in writing, of any transfers in ownership/additional partners or changes in company name within 7 days of such change taking place. - 45.3 Any change of operating base address must be notified to the Licensing Office in writing before moving premises.
+- 46.1 The Operator must notify South Hams District Council, in writing within 48 hours, details of any arrest and release, charge or conviction or caution for an offence, any anti-social behaviour order, or driving disqualification for any period or any receipt of a fixed penalty, imposed whilst their licence is in (or if the Operator is a company or partnership, on any of the directors or partners). - 46.2 The licence holder must notify South Hams District Council, in writing, of any transfers in ownership/additional partners or changes in company name within 7 days of such change taking place. - 46.3 Any change of operating base address must be notified to the Licensing Office in writing before moving premises.
 Failure to update the Operator licence with the correct premises address invalidates the licence and any business activities carried on at the new address will be conducted illegally.

-46. Business Premises
+47. Business Premises

-- 46.1 South Hams District Council will not usually issue an Operator's licence to any business with an operating base located outside of the South Hams District.
-Applications for an operating base in an immediate neighbouring Borough/District may be considered. - 46.2 The Health Act 2006: from 1st July 2007 smoking is banned in all premises where an operator's licence is held.
-More information regarding this can be found on www.smokefreeengland.co.uk. - 46.3 Any customer waiting area must have enough seating and be adequately heated and ventilated in addition to being kept clean and tidy.
+- 47.1 South Hams District Council will not usually issue an Operator's licence to any business with an operating base located outside of the South Hams District.

+Applications for an operating base in an immediate neighbouring Borough/District may be considered. - 47.2 The Health Act 2006: from 1st July 2007 smoking is banned in all premises where an operator's licence is held.
+More information regarding this can be found on www.smokefreeengland.co.uk. - 47.3 Any customer waiting area must have enough seating and be adequately heated and ventilated in addition to being kept clean and tidy.

-47. Operators Signs and Logos (Vehicle Sign)
+48. Operators Signs and Logos (Vehicle Sign)

-- 47.1 Before any advertising is placed on a Private Hire or Hackney Carriage vehicle it must be formally approved by the Licensing Department. - 47.3 Advertisements must not contain the wording 'Taxi', 'Hackney Carriage', 'For Hire' 'or 'Cab' or any other wording that may suggest that the vehicle is available for immediate hire. - 47.4 Requests for advertising must be made in writing with a scaled drawing, design or photograph of the proposed advertisement, to the Licensing Department for formal approval before being applied to the vehicle. - 47.5 Each proposal will be considered on its own merits. - 47.6 Any new, revised or amended advertisement must be given to the Licensing Manager for formal approval. - 47.7 Where in the opinion of the Licensing Department the proposed advertisement is thought unsuitable, the applicant may ask for the application to be referred to a Licensing Committee for determination. - 47.8 Where any applicant is unhappy by a decision of the Licensing Committee he may appeal to the Magistrates Court within 21 days of written notification of the decision.
+- 48.1 Before any advertising is placed on a Private Hire or Hackney Carriage vehicle it must be formally approved by the Licensing Department. - 48.3 Advertisements must not contain the wording 'Taxi', 'Hackney Carriage', 'For Hire' 'or 'Cab' or any other wording that may suggest that the vehicle is available for immediate hire. - 48.4 Requests for advertising must be made in writing with a scaled drawing, design or photograph of the proposed advertisement, to the Licensing Department for formal approval before being applied to the vehicle. - 48.5 Each proposal will be considered on its own merits. - 48.6 Any new, revised or amended advertisement must be given to the Licensing Manager for formal approval.

+- 48.7 Where in the opinion of the Licensing Department the proposed advertisement is thought unsuitable, the applicant may ask for the application to be referred to a Licensing Committee for determination. - 48.8 Where any applicant is unhappy by a decision of the Licensing Committee he may appeal to the Magistrates Court within 21 days of written notification of the decision.

-48. Bookings
+49. Bookings

-48.1 The Operator must keep a legible manual or computerised record, of every booking accepted, either from the hirer or at the request of another licensed operator.
-The record shall be completed before the commencement of each journey and shall show the following particulars for each booking:-

-- (a) The date and time the booking was received - (b) The address at which the hiring is to start - (c) The date and time the hiring is to be started - (d) The name of the person making the hiring - (e) The address at which the hiring is to end - (f) The licence number or call sign of the vehicle allocated - (g) The name or the licence number of the driver of the vehicle allocated
+- 49.1 The Operator must keep a legible manual or computerised record, of every booking accepted, either from the hirer or at the request of another licensed operator.
+The record shall be completed before the commencement of each journey and shall show the following particulars for each booking:- - (a) The date and time the booking was received - (b) The address at which the hiring is to start - (c) The date and time the hiring is to be started - (d) The name of the person making the hiring - (e) The address at which the hiring is to end - (f) The licence number or call sign of the vehicle allocated - (g) The name or the licence number of the driver of the vehicle allocated